EffectOrientedProgramming/book/Chapters/06_Running_Effects.md

 The interpreter is also the mechanism that evaluates the various effects described in the generic type parameters for each ZIO object.

-The reason we have the delay directive in zio-direct is to indicate that this code will be evaluated by the interpreter.
+The reason we have the `defer` directive in zio-direct is to indicate that this code will be evaluated by the interpreter.

 Here's a basic example that shows a ZIO being executed by the interpreter: